hirosystems/clarinet/README.md

 enable_subnet_node = true
 ```

-This same file can be used for customizing the subnet-node (miner, etc).
+This same file may also be used for customizing the subnet-node (miner, etc).

 When running the command:

 ```bash